thehaniyaakhtar/Spring-Boot-based-Anonymous-Feedback-System/README.md

 ---

 ## Future Enhancements
-- **Email/SMS Notifications**: Notify teachers via email or SMS.
-- **Multi-Class Support**: Expand functionality to support multiple classrooms.
 - **User Authentication**: Add login features for enhanced security.
 - **Mobile App Integration**: Develop a mobile-friendly version for better accessibility.

----

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments
-We thank our project supervisor for their guidance and all contributors for their valuable feedback during the development phase.

----

-Feel free to customize further as needed!